Frequently Asked Questions (FAQs)

 PMF appointment by a participating Federal Agency.
 Finalists have

-up to one year from announcement of Finalists to obtain a PMF
+12 months from announcement of Finalists to accept and start a PMF

 8. Can you